tedca77/IME/README.md

 It is particularly useful for photo collections with **latitude and longitude** geographic information (e.g. usually taken on mobile phones, but also on many digital cameras) where you want to convert latitude and longitude to recognisable place addresses.
 (This is known as “reverse geocoding”.)
 It is designed to update address information in the IPTC metadata so it is visible in tools such as Adobe Lightroom and Adobe Bridge which support the IPTC metadata standard and which can search enhanced metadata.

 IME works through all photos on one or more drives or directories and reads the geographical information (latitude and longitude) and then uses the **Open Street Map** web lookup service to populate the IPTC section with the full location.
 (You need to be connected to the Internet for this to work.)
+Where the dates or location are missing or incorrect, there are a number of options for manually adding dates or providing locations via postcode, latitute and longitude, already identified places and through events.

+IME will discover photos on your storage drives, and identify duplicates building up over time in different folders.
 IME has been designed so that it can be run repeatedly on a collection of photos – it will not attempt to redo geocoding that has been successful.
-However, if additional information is provided on Dates, Places or Events, then the program will reprocess photos.
-IME will also leave the standard Windows fields (Date Modified, Date Accessed and Date Created) unchanged after processing.
+However, if additional information is provided on Dates, Places or Events, then IME will reprocess photos.
+It can also copy files to a new, organised structure based on Year and Month.

-It is a useful tool for discovering photos on your storage drives, particularly where there are duplicates building up over time in different folders.

 Image Metadata Enhancer has extensive reporting and output of metadata information, including  geographical information.
 * A set of HTML pages is generated, which can be viewed, with a browser – this includes thumbnails of each photo;